guotechfin/KrunoKnego.github.io/_posts/2015-01-25-extraction-and-compression-with-tar.md

 ## Conclusion

 TAR is only one way of extracting/compressing files in linux/unix systems.
-If you prefer using ZIP then I suggest looking into zip command alternatively if you prefer using RAR then you could take a loot at RAR.
+If you prefer using ZIP then I suggest looking into zip command.
+Alternatively if you prefer using RAR then you could take a loot at unrar.
 In the end there's no one to rule them all.
 It's mainly what you prefer using.